lusinge/site-web/README.md

 # Fresh install

 ## Update /hugo.toml

+You can use `/hugo.toml.example` as a starting point.
+Copy this file (dont move it) to `/hugo.toml` and then edit it.

 This is the main configuration file.
 All of the setting in this file need to be set.
 There are other settings, the defaults, set in /config/hugo.toml, there is no need to touch this file, only the settings int he configuration at the root.